Tammy Abraham: 2016–17 season: Loan to Bristol City

-2017–18: Loan to Swansea City
+2017–18 season: Loan to Swansea City

 On 4 July 2017, Chelsea announced that Abraham had signed a new five-year contract with the club and later that day he joined fellow Premier League club Swansea City on a season-long loan.
 He made his debut for the club on 12 August, starting in a 0–0 draw with Southampton.
 Ten days later, he scored his first goal in a 4–1 League Cup win over League One team Milton Keynes Dons before scoring his first Premier League goal in his next match, opening the scoring in a 2–0 victory over Crystal Palace.
 On 14 October 2017, he scored his first brace for his club in a 2–0 win over newly promoted Huddersfield Town which secured Swansea their first home win of the season.
 Both club and player struggled for form thereafter, however, and by the end of the year Abraham had failed to add to his goal tally.

 On 6 February 2018, having gone 825 minutes without a goal, Abraham returned to the scoresheet when he netted twice and assisted a further two in an 8–1 FA Cup Fourth Round replay win over Notts County.
 The result was also Swansea's biggest ever win in the competition.
 On 7 April, he scored his first league goal since his double in October.
 His goal earned Swansea a late draw against West Brom and edged the club a point closer to safety from the relegation zone, though they were ultimately relegated on the final day of the season following a defeat to Stoke City.
 Abraham scored eight goals in 39 appearances across all competitions during his loan spell with the club.